 - Most University scholarships are awarded by the Office of Scholarships and Student Aid.
-There is no need to submit anything other than your application for admission, FAFSA and CSS Profile to receive these scholarships.
+There is no need to submit anything other than your application for admission, FAFSA and CSS Profile to be considered for these scholarships.

 - A few scholarships ask for additional information.
 If you indicate interest on your admissions application for these opportunities and are selected to apply, you will receive information in Slate about the additional steps required.

 - Many of these awards are supported by our generous donors.
 If you would like to establish a University scholarship or contribute to an existing fund, please contact the Office of University Development.